acquia/cloud-hooks/README.md

 The arguments for post-code-update are the same as for post-code-deploy, with the source-branch and deployed-tag arguments both set to the name of the environment receiving the new code.

-post-code-update only runs if your site is using a Git repository.
-It does not support SVN.

 ### post-db-copy

 The post-db-copy hook is run whenever you use the Workflow page to copy a database from one environment to another.